socketsupply/create-socket-app/README.md

 `Create Socket app` works on : macOS, Windows, and linux.

 If something doesn't work, please [Create an issue](https://github.com/socketsupply/create-socket-app).
-We'd love to have your helping on `Create Socket App`.
+We'd love to have your helping on `Create Socket App`!

 If you have questions, please join our [Discord](https://discord.com/invite/YPV32gKCsH)